Itchen Navigation: The Locks and Barges

 All of the four pictures above show the barges as rather simple, punt-like craft with no permanent cabin.
 The hulls had a square-cut, sloping bow or ‘swim’ and a square, vertical transom at the stern which supported a long, external rudder.
 The sides of the barges rise at right angles to the bottom.
 This form of hull is not unlike river boats from an earlier age.
 For example, ‘Western Barges’ trading on the River Thames upstream of Oxford were built on very similar lines dating back to medieval times although the stern was the same shape as the bow and they stepped a single pole mast to raise a square sail.
 However, from the evidence given by the master of one barge (see below), a sail was sometimes used on the tideway - presumably this would have been jury-rigged as no permanent mast is evident.

 Shelter appears to have been provided by a canvas awning or ‘tilt’ at the stern supported by semi-circular hoops and this cover seems to have been removable.
-It is possible that this shelter would be used as living accomodation if the crew were not mooring near home.
+It is possible that this shelter would be used as living accommodation if the crew were not mooring near home.
 It is not known whether any covering to protect the cargo was available if required.

 More comprehensive details of the barges’ construction are not known.
-Because they were trading in shallow water, it is very likely that they had no keel and were flat bottomed.
-Probably there would have been a kelson that ran along the centreline inside the boat from bow to stern.
+Because they were trading in shallow water, it is extremely likely that they had no keel and were flat bottomed.
+Possibly there would have been a kelson (or keelson) that ran along the centreline inside the boat from bow to stern.
 This would have been crossed from side to side by beams at right angles joining to the chines which run the length of the vessel where the bottom meets the side at right angles.
-Attached to this framework would be knees to hold the sides of the boat to the bottom.
-The bottom would likely be lined with wide boards several inches thick, probably elm, nailed to the outside of the framework along the length of the boat.
-Picture ③ appears to depict the top of some knees on the far side of the boat a little aft of the bow.
-This picture also seems to show a modestly refined bow shape with the gunwales rising slightly towards the front and the bow narrowing a little.
+Alternatively, there might have been no kelson, in which case the bottom planks would have been a bit thicker and have run along the length of the barge rather than across the boat.
+In this case, the planks would then have been attached to the beams running across the bottom of the vessel.

 Picture ④ shows one of the boats with a form of foredeck across the width of the bow.
 A second barge shows a much narrower feature at its bow.
 It is possible that such a foredeck is just visible in picture ①.
 This picture also shows a mast a little astern of the bow which is not shown in any of the other images.
 Presumably this was a towing mast.
 Ideally, when towing a boat from the towing path at the side of the channel, the rope should not be fastened at the very front of the vessel as this will tend to pull the boat towards the bank unless the steerer is constantly steering away.
 To overcome this problem, the tow rope should be fastened to a point on the boat’s centreline maybe a fifth or a quarter of the boat’s length back from the bow - the exact distance largely depends upon the shape of the hull underwater.
 A mast will also help lift the rope to minimise it fouling on the boat, it’s contents or vegetation on the bank.